nglasl/silverstripe-mediawesome/README.md

 * Select a media holder.
 * Select `Media Types`

-### Dynamic Attributes
+### Dynamic Media Attributes

-These may be added through the CMS, if a media page of the respective type exists.
+These may be customised through the CMS, depending on the current user permissions.

 * Select a media holder.
 * Select `Media Types`
 * Select the respective type.

+These will be applied to existing media pages of the respective type.

+### Tags

+* Select a media holder.
+* Select `Media Tags`

 ### Permissions